MuckRock/air-quality-exceptional-events-midwest-2023/README.md

 These flags are not necessarily a step towards the exceptional events rule, but rather a note for the agency as they earmark data they may want to review later to request this data be excluded through the exceptional events rule.

 This data is a snapshot in time and represents data flagged from May 1, 2023 to Aug.
-31, 2023 as of August 28, 2023.
+31, 2023 as of Aug.
+28, 2023.

 These data are stored in [`data/raw/epa_informational_flags`](data/raw/epa_informational_flags).